rrichardsonv/js_in_templates/README.md

 }
 ```

-Add scripts with same name as the template they're included in and import shared functionality
-(note: can also use `every.js` for all pages in a view)
+Add scripts with same name as the template they're included in (note: can also use `every.js` for all pages in a view) using shared functionality imported from aliased directory
 ```js
 import {testy} from '@lib/testy';